Major Exhibition of Munger Paintings

 A highlight of the exhibition is Munger's first "great picture," an 84 x 68 inch painting from 1868 that has been hanging on the wall of the original purchaser since 1871.
 "Minnehaha," depicting the eponymous falls near St. Paul, Minnesota, was taken down from its place in Ralston Hall at Notre Dame de Namur University in Belmont, California, for the first time for the exhibition.
 A newspaper article described the removal and cleaning.

-Resource Library Magazine previews the Tweed exhibition in the April 2003 issue as does the Duluth News Tribune in this July 25th article.
+Resource Library Magazine previews the Tweed exhibition in the April 2003 issue as does the Duluth News Tribune in a July 25 2003, article.
 Jane Zeta Grover provides a thoughtful review (most of which I don't agree with).
 The Park Record of Park City, Utah, also reports on the exhibition at the Utah Museum of Fine Arts.

 Prev Home Next